Jan Schlaudraff: International career

 Courtesy of his Alemannia performances, Schlaudraff made his debut for Germany in October 2006 in an international friendly against Georgia in Rostock.
 Until March 2007 he won two additional caps.

 Managerial career

 After retiring, Schlaudraff worked as a scout for the agent company SportsTotal.
 On 3 January 2019, Hannover 96 announced that Schlaudraff had returned to the club and would be working as assistant to the sporting director Gerhard Zuber, beginning with the upcoming 2019–20 season.
 By April 2019 he had begun his career in management, taking care of the squad planning for the upcoming season.

+In January 2022, Schlaudraff was hired as a managing director of sports by the Austrian club SKN St. Pölten.
+Schlaudraff was interim coach from 23 October 2023, when SKN St. Pölten sacked Stephan Helm and Emanuel Pogatetz, to 11 December 2023 when Philipp Semlic was hired as the new coach.
+His first match as interim coach was a 1–1 draw against SV Ried and his final match was a 3–1 win against the reserve team of Sturm Graz.